HOME | CONTENTS | DISCUSSIONS DISCUSSION ARCHIVES | BLOG | QUICK-KITs| STATES

 How are excerpts from decisions added to the pages?

 The excerpts are converted to .html from .html, .pdf, .word. etc. The original text in the cases includes editing codes which are usually removed during the conversion process.
 Some removal of the original text is done manually.
 It is a goal to remove footnote numbers from the excerpts.
 However, they are not all removed.
 You may see an odd number just sitting there in the text of an excerpt.
-In short, the conversion process can lead to mistakes in the test.
+In short, the conversion process can lead to mistakes in the text.
 If there is any confusion, please refer to the linked case.

 Do these pages reflect who won or who lost a protest decision?